KTH-IV1201/bank/README.md

     - `SPRING_DATASOURCE_PASSWORD` is the password of the postgres server

 1. Start the application with the command `mvn spring-boot:run`
+1. The application can now be reached at the url `http://localhost:8080/bank`

 ### To execute tests and static analyzers with maven and postgres